-Leaving aside the pesky facts that the painkillers have been approved by the Food and Drug Administration and require a prescription from a licensed and not readily decired absolute to a basis them.
-Check want on to carele that making ours people.

-deceived physician to obtain them, Chou went on to explain that making sure people understand the risks and benefits of drugs like OxyContin and Percocet before taking them is the lawsuit's "primary goal."
+Leaving aside the pesky facts that the painkillers have been approved by the Food and Drug Administration and require a prescription from a licensed and not readily deceived physician to obtain them, Chou went on to explain that making sure people understand the risks and benefits of drugs like OxyContin and Percocet before taking them is the lawsuit's "primary goal."
 That must mean that extracting hundreds of millions of dollars from drugmakers to be poured into county coffers and the personal bank accounts of multimillionaire personal injury lawyers who'll likely support the prosecutors' future political campaigns is only a secondary goal.